bigomics/omicsplayground/README.rst

 <https://shiny.rstudio.com/>`__ web application framework.
 You will
 need R and Shiny Server installed to run Omics Playground.
 The source code of the platform is available on `GitHub <https://github.com/bigomics/omicsplayground>`__.
 You can download the latest release of the software by cloning the repository.
-Note: download version v1.0 if you want the exact version of the NAR/GAB publication, otherwise GitHub will download the latest version.

 Below, we explain the steps required to set up the platform from the source code: